arcane-finance-defi/aleo-rfq-amm-contracts/README.md

 #### Comments

-Our program operates on test tokens that are defined in the same program because Aleo currently doesn't have a widely accepted token standard and primitives required to build one are missing (e.g. `self.parent` proposed here https://github.com/AleoHQ/ARCs/tree/master/arc-0030).
+Our program operates on test tokens that are defined in the same program because Aleo currently doesn't have a common token standard and primitives required to build one are missing (e.g. `self.parent` proposed here https://github.com/AleoHQ/ARCs/tree/master/arc-0030).
 Our team is working on relevant ARCs.

 ## Structs